SAP-samples/btp-fiori-helloworld/docs/hellofiori/2_setup_trial/5_setup_trial_cicd.md

-5. Navigate in the left handed navigation pane of the BTP Cockpit to **Security --> Users**.
+5. Navigate in the left-handed navigation pane of the BTP Cockpit to **Security --> Users**.
 Click on users.

-    In a trial account you will basically see your own user.
+    In a trial account, you will basically see your own user.
 Click on your user.

 6. Click on "Assign Role Collection".